jupoon-other/cse15l-lab-reports/lab-report-1-week-2.md

 #### **Step 3: Trying Some Commands**
+Try running some commands in your terminal in VS Code, both before and after ssh-ing.
+Here are some examples of common commands you can run:
+* `ls` - shows files
+* `mkdir`- makes a folder
+* `cd` - changes directory
+* `ls -lat` - shows files with more information
+* `pwd` - prints working directory

+Here's what a terminal running some commands may look like:

+To log out of your remote server, you can do Ctrl + D and then the command `exit`.

 #### **Step 4: Moving Files with `scp`**

 #### **Step 5: Setting an SSH Key**